Extremal divisors on moduli spaces of rational curves with marked points: Equations of hypertree divisors

 Evidently $(x_1-x_2)^{k_1-3} $ divides $\det \bd{B}$. \end{itemize}

 \end{enumerate}

 This proves the claim. \end{proof}

+All hypertrees up to permutation for at most $11$ vertices were found in \cite{Sch}.
+Enumeration of small irreducible hypertrees is as follows: 1 for 6 or 7 vertices; 3 for 8 vertices; 11 for 9 vertices; and 96 for 10 vertices.

 Using our Macaulay2 program for computing classes specified by polynomial equations (see Section \ref{general}) and the polynomial \eqref{htpolynomial}, we computed all divisor classes corresponding to irreducible hypertrees for $ 6\leq n \leq10$.
 We additionally wrote a program to compute symmetry group sizes, and computed symmetry groups of irreducible hypertree classes for $6 \leq n \leq 8$.

+Particularly nice hypertrees are obtained via even triangulations of a two-sphere: given a bi-colored (say black and white) triangulation of the two-sphere with $n$ vertices, one can consider unordered triplets $\{i,j,k\}$ corresponding to the vertices of black triangles.
+The collection of all such triplets gives a set of subsets of $\{1, \dots, n\}$; Castravet and Tevelev show that, for any bicolored triangulation, this collection of subsets yields a hypertree.
+They call hypertrees obtained in this way {\bf spherical hypertrees}.
+These spherical hypertrees are irreducible unless the triangulation is a connected sum \cite[1.6]{CT}.
+For $6 \leq n \leq 10$, we classify spherical hypertrees in our database.
+Spherical hypertrees are further discussed in \ref{sphere}: certain spherical hypertree divisors are seen arise as certain Chen--Coskun divisors.

-Particularly nice ``spherical" hypertrees are obtained via bicolored triangulations of a two-sphere, see \cite[\S1.6]{CT} for a definition.
-For $6 \leq n \leq 10$, these were classified.
-See \cite{DB} for the complete database and Macaulay2 code specific to hypertree divisors.
+For the complete database and Macaulay2 code specific to hypertree divisors, see \cite{Op}.
 It is hoped that these data will prove useful in further investigations of hypertrees and other divisors.
-In our case, the database helped in constructing a counterexample to \ref{conj}.
-We provide the counterexample in \ref{counterex}, but must first describe another divisor used in the construction.
+In addition to the production of the database, the code from the previous section was applied to explore properties of divisors, motivating the discovery of our counterexamples to \ref{conj}.
+We provide the counterexample in \ref{counterex}, but must first describe the family of divisors used in the construction.